 - Coastal development: New construction on the coast can destroy or reduce the natural nesting area, impeding the deposition of the eggs.

 - Global warming: This global phenomenon is altering marine ecosystems, crippling a natural balance that has existed for millions of years.

 All of these activities are bringing sea turtles closer to extinction.

-Fortunately, there are several groups of experts that have founded associations which work to protect sea turtles through research, education, training and habitat protection.
+Fortunately, there are several groups of experts that have founded associations that work to protect sea turtles through research, education, training, and habitat protection.